AgedLace/AgedLace.github.io/content/Courses/WIP - Courses Index.md

 	- Adoption
 	- Sanctification
 	- Prayer
+		- Use *EM Bounds' - Weapon of Prayer* as a blueprint
 - The Doctrine of the Church
 - The Doctrine of the Scriptures
 - The Doctrine of Angels